 This course is designed to continue the study of calculus and analysis.
 The topics covered will have more of a theoretical approach than some of the same topics discussed in more elementary mathematics.
 Proof is emphasized.
-Prerequisites: M283 and M 299 (Fall of even numbered years)
+Prerequisites: M283 and M 299 (Fall)